 Meeting the 4th Wednesday of each month during 2nd FOCUS in room 200.

 The Leo Club is a service club under our parent organization, the Lion’s Club.
 It is our mission to empower volunteers to serve our community through leadership, experience, and opportunity.

 GULF SHORES HIGH SCHOOL

 NATIONAL HONOR SOCIETY GENERAL INFORMATION:

 National Honor Society is an organization with selection for membership based upon the following four criteria: scholarship, leadership, service and character.
-The Gulf Shores Chapter of National Honor Society is advised by Ms. Michelle McCann and maintains a membership of approximately fifty students.
+The Gulf Shores Chapter of National Honor Society is advised by Ms. Amanda Reffitt and Ms. Sandy Dempsey and maintains a membership of approximately fifty students.
 Members of NHS strive to serve the community and school; members also complete a minimum of fifty community service hours per school year.

 THOSE SEEKING TO JOIN NATIONAL HONOR SOCIETY:

 Consideration for membership requires a student be a current 10th, 11th, or 12th grader and currently maintain a 3.50 minimum GPA (the weighted GPA is used to determine eligibility).
 This is the minimum requirement for consideration.
 For additional information please access the by-laws.
 If you meet the minimum academic criteria for membership, we encourage you to apply to join the Gulf Shores High School chapter.
 Should you need a copy of the membership application/activity form, please visit the school website for the required form.
 Printed copies can be made available, see Ms. Reffitt or Ms. Dempsey in their classroom.
 Please follow the instructions on the activity form.
 Incomplete forms will not be given consideration by the Faculty Council.
 Additionally, late forms will not be accepted.